Keenan Allen: Regular season

+Postseason

+Television appearances

+In 2023, Allen competed in season nine of The Masked Singer as "Gargoyle".
+After being saved by Jenny McCarthy ringing the Ding Dong Keep It On Bell on "DC Superheroes Night", he was eliminated during the "Battle of the Saved" alongside Lou Diamond Phillips as "Mantis".

 Personal life

+Allen is married and has four children.

-Allen is Lumbee and is the younger half-brother of quarterback Zach Maynard, who also played at Cal.
+Allen is the younger half-brother of quarterback Zach Maynard, who also played at Cal.
 The two combined for the longest pass play in school history when they hooked up on a 90-yard score against the Washington Huskies.
 They share a mother, Dorie Maynard-Lang, and Maynard's biological father, Scott Lang, is Allen's stepfather.
 Allen's cousin, Maurice Harris, is a former NFL wide receiver, with the two being teammates in high school and college.

-Allen is childhood friend of former cornerback David Amerson, who was selected in the 2013 NFL Draft by the Washington Redskins.
+Allen is childhood friend of former cornerback David Amerson, who was selected in the 2013 NFL draft by the Washington Redskins.